 With the announcement of the recently revealed Canon R5, it’s hard not to compare it to my existing camera body, the Canon R. I’d known for some time now based on rumors floating around that the R5 would be in the mid-40 megapixel range and have also long thought about the 50.6mp of the ultra high resolution Canon 5DSR.
-I’m not a fan of feeling like my images were somehow lacking because of the camera body, so after the new R5 launch I re-investigated whether I was good with 30.3 megapixels on the R.
+I’m not a fan of feeling like my images were somehow lacking because of the camera body, so after the new R5 launch I re-investigated whether I was content with 30.3 megapixels on the R.

 In regards to the Canon 5DSR, I downloaded some RAW files and compared them closely to the types of scenes I usually shoot.
 Namely, landscape scenes with lots of detail.
 The best way I could think to compare this one to my Canon R is to find a scene I had shot with trees way off in the distance and compare that image to a sample RAW from the 5DSR.
 Both images are at f/8, ISO 100, on very sharp lenses (Canon 24-70 f/2.8L II).
 It’s not a perfect comparison because it’s not the same scene, but it’ll do.